Acceleration of Gravity is one of the most used physical constants - known from

 m = mass (kg, slugs)

-The acceleration of gravity can be observed by measuring the change of velocity of a free falling object:
+The acceleration of gravity can be observed by measuring the change of velocity related to change of time for a free falling object:

 Acceleration of Gravity in SI Units